The amount of time a kenshi spends as a beginner (not yet wearing

 (the count resets to zero if two keikos in a row are missed)

-Passing the test demonstrates that the student is learning the
+Advancement to this level demonstrates that the student is learning the

 fundamentals of kendo, can understand the basic terminology